nikvoronin/LastWallpaper/docs/astrobin_aug-2024.md

 The key for a page with full image is `<figure><a href="`.
 Let's `FIGURE_HREF` = /pcdsqs/

 So the result url is: https://www.astrobin.com/full/pcdsqs/0/

+If there are revisions of image, the key `FIGURE_HREF` may has a predefined tail.
+For example:  `FIGURE_HREF` = /pcdsqs/C/

+Thus the link becomes: https://www.astrobin.com/full/pcdsqs/C/

 ### Preview image + Title + Author